42-AI/bootcamp_machine-learning/day01/ex03/ex03_interlude1.md

 ![Cost function given theta_1](../assets/ex03_interlude_cost.png){width=400px}

 On the graphs below, we can see that extreme $\theta_1$ values correspond to a very high cost.
-However, as we get closer to the middle, the cost is reduced.
+However, as we get closer to the middle of the curve, the cost is reduced.

 ![A quite bad model](../assets/ex03_cost_1.png){width=600px}